uptechteam/ios-cookbook/4-architecture.md

 ## MVVM

 Our needs satisfy fine-tuned for our purposes [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model–view–viewmodel) architecture.

 Entire application is divided into modules, each module represents a screen.
 Typical module consists of following parts.

 ### Props

 Immutable struct that contains all content needed for screen to be displayed.
 It is important to transmit entire view state using this object.
-View cannot enter invalid state because of incorrect configuration order.
+This way view cannot enter invalid state because of incorrect configuration order.
 Props object should conform to `Equatable`, so it is required to contain only equatable value type properties.

 ```swift